jn0704/Seoul-Crosswalk-Network/README.md

 # Preprocessing
 For the script, you should preapre some layers
 * The node layer for the script has nodes that on the disconnected points of crosswalk lines. you can selecte and export them with spatial tools in QGIS.
-* The pedestrian road layer for the script has lines that remove overlapped network.
-The lines have 1 or 2 or 3 or 6 value in "LINK_FACIL" of attribute table.
 # Needed materials
 - QGIS (upto 3.4 version)
 - Python (upto 3 version)